 - Quantitative Chemical Analysis (CHE 220)

 - College Physics I and II w/lab (PHY 101, 102) or General Physics I and II w/lab (PHY 111,112)

 - Two Math courses (see additional information below)

 - Two English courses (ENG 101 is recommended)

 - Social Science courses (see additional information below)

 * Students who have not taken General Chemistry as of fall 2018 will begin their 4-course series with the new four-semester chemistry sequence (CHE 120, 140, 220, 240) which is the equivalent of (CHE 111, 112, 201, 202).

-Given the variation in required courses from program to program, and the fact that some schools have additional requirements; some have fewer requirements; some recommend certain courses), students should consult the appropriate websites for each area of medicine (AAMC.org, AACOM.org, AACPM.org, AAVMC.org, ADEA.org, OPTED.org) and for individual schools.
-(Links to these sites are found in the Pre-health Professions Canvas Site).
-They should also consult books that list professional school requirements: Medical School Admission Requirements for U.S. and Canadian Medical Schools (MSAR); Osteopathic Medical College Information Book (CIB); Veterinary Medical School Admission Requirements (VMSAR); and ADEA Official Guide to Dental Schools).
-Most of these books are available online.
+Given the variation in required courses from program to program and school to school (some schools have additional requirements; some have fewer requirements; some recommend certain courses), students should consult the appropriate websites for each area of medicine (aamc.org, aacom.org, aacpm.org, aavmc.org, adea.org, opted.org) and for individual schools.
+They should also consult those documents that list professional school requirements: Medical School Admission Requirements for U.S. and Canadian Medical Schools (MSAR); Osteopathic Medical College Information Book (CIB); Veterinary Medical School Admission Requirements (VMSAR); and ADEA Official Guide to Dental Schools).
+Many of these are available online.

 Students may fulfill the physics requirement for health professions schools by taking either the algebra-based physics course [College Physics I and II (PHY 101, 102)] or the calculus-based physics course [General Physics I and II (PHY 111, 112)].
-Those students planning a major in Physics or planning to major in Chemistry and receive an ACS-certified degree need to take the calculus-based physics sequence (PHY 111, 112), as PHY 101/102 will not satisfy the requirements for their major.
+Those students planning a major in Physics or in Chemistry with ACS certification need to take the calculus-based physics sequence (PHY 111, 112), as PHY 101/102 will not satisfy the requirements for their major.